Coronavirus update - updated 19th October, reviewed 26th October

 - get a test to check if you have coronavirus as soon as possible - anyone you live with, and anyone in your support bubble, should also get a test if they have symptoms

-You can ask for a test on this NHS page: www.nhs.uk/ask-for-a-coronavirus-test
+You can check your symptoms and arrange for a test on this NHS page: https://111.nhs.uk/covid-19/

 A covid support booklet for people living in Camborne, Pool, Illogan and Redruth has been produced by Cornwall Council.
 It features some really useful information about support available, along with contact details for various organisations.